HamidAliakbarlou/HamidAliakbarlou/README.md

 ---

 ### 📚 What I'm Learning
 I've started to delve into Cloud tools like Azure, Advanced Data Visualization, unsupervised machine learning, and more.
-In parallel, I am expanding my technical skills in big data processing by learning Azure Data Services and PySpark, with a focus on scalable data pipeline development and distributed computing.

 ---

 ### 📫 Get in Touch